asboyer/asboyer.github.io/_notes/2024-06-18-sql-course.md

 Can also use foreign key to map to another row in the same table \
 Can define a **composite key** to define a key that uses multiple columns to combine to make a primary key. \
 ie: two columns uniquely defining a row to make a primary key

 ---

+<span id="dt"><i class="fa-solid fa-pen fa-sm"></i> 6/19/24 • 9:10pm</span>

+### SQL Basics
+Not technically a programming language
+Language used for interacting with relational database management systems

+SQL
+: structured query language

+There are different "flavors" SQL \
+Sometimes different depending on the management system

+#### 4 aspects
+Data Query language (DQL)
+: used to get data already stored

+Data definition language (DDL)
+: define layout, schema

+Data control language (DCL)
+: used for controlling access to the data in the database

+Data manipulation language (DML)
+: used for inserting, updating, deleting data from the databases

+#### Queries
+Goal is to only get the data you need \
+Often hidden in a complex schema

+---